-Escapade wintered over on the hard in the Marina Trogir in Croatia while Debbie and I tried to find some skiing in the Dolomites at Cortina.
+Escapade wintered over on the hard at the Marina Trogir in Croatia while Debbie and I tried to find some skiing in the Dolomites at Cortina.
 Unfortunately, for the second year in a row Cortina experienced a very serious drought - literally no snow in the village all year and very little in the high mountains.
 The good news is that unlike our native Squaw Valley in CA the Dolomites have extensive top to bottom snow making saving the season for the skiers and for the local merchants.

 Escapade seems to have survived the winter reasonably well with virtually no damage other than a serious coating of dirt.
-Now we will put in the necessary month cleaning up and supervising the yard doing some pretty extensive and overdue hull sanding, compounding and waxing and a complete refit of countertops and plumbing fixtures for the galley and both heads.
+Now we will put in the necessary 3-4 weeks cleaning her up and supervising the yard doing some pretty extensive and overdue hull sanding, compounding and waxing.
+We are also managing a complete refit of countertops and plumbing fixtures for the galley and both heads.
 It's really nice to be able to upgrade some of the things that you touch and use everyday.
 And we are always proud parents when Escapade is looking good!

-I almost forgot: I bought Debbie a present of a brand new Lofrans windlass!
+I almost forgot: I bought Debbie a present of a brand new Lofrans windlass.
 She's more excited than a trip to Tiffanys!
-Escapade carries 400' of 3/8 HT chain and a 55 kilo Rocna anchor so we never want to be in a position to try to get that up by hand.
+Escapade carries 400' of 3/8 HT chain and a 55 kg Rocna anchor so we never want to be in a position to try to get that up by hand.
 The old one still worked but it was giving out definite signs of impending retirement.
 We got a great price on the windlass from a marine store named Nauticogallo just S of Venice - highly recommend them.